 Criterion Estimate and rationale Direct Plant life or health Impact score: D - significant at the district level The severity of symptoms varies among plants, and some of the affected plants may remain symptomless.
-'Candidatus Liberibacter asteris' produces symptoms on rhizome buds and shoots (Solarska et al. 2004).
+'Candidatus Phytoplasma asteris' produces symptoms on rhizome buds and shoots (Solarska et al. 2004).
 Affected plants produce numerous weak shoots (Solarska et al. 2004; Mahaffee et al. 2009) and leaves are small, distorted and chlorotic.
 The most severely affected plants are stunted and do not produce flowers or produce only malformed flowers which cannot be used commercially.
 Later in the season, shoot proliferation, leaf necrosis and malformation, and premature death of plants may occur (Mahaffee et al. 2009).
-Other aspects of Impact score: A - indiscernible at the local level the environment There are no known direct consequences of this pathogen on other aspects of the environment.
+Other aspects of the environment Impact score: A - indiscernible at the local level There are no known direct consequences of this pathogen on other aspects of the environment.
 Indirect Eradication, control etc. Impact score: D - significant at the district level.
-If 'Ca. L. asteris' was introduced to hop growing regions of Australia (Tasmania and Victoria), variable costs of hop production would increase due to the need for changes in management strategies.
-Programs to minimise the impact of 'Ca. L. asteris' on host plants are likely to be costly.
-An eradication campaign for 'Ca. L. asteris', should it be detected early, is likely to be expensive as it would require eradication of infected plants.
-Removal of only symptomatic plants may allow nearby asymptomatic plants would also need to be removed.
-The presence of 'Ca. L. asteris' in Australia would require testing for freedom in the production of nursery stock and planting resistant cultivars.
+If 'Ca. P. asteris' was introduced to hop growing regions of Australia (Tasmania and Victoria), variable costs of hop production would increase due to the need for changes in management strategies.
+Programs to minimise the impact of 'Ca. P. asteris' on host plants are likely to be costly.
+An eradication campaign for 'Ca. P. asteris', should it be detected early, is likely to be expensive as it would require eradication of infected plants.
+Removal of only symptomatic plants may allow nearby asymptomatic infected plants to remain in the hop yard.
+Therefore, plants adjacent to symptomatic plants would also need to be removed.
+The presence of 'Ca. P. asteris' in Australia would require testing for freedom in the production of nursery stock and planting resistant cultivars.
 This would add significant costs to hop nursery stock production in Australia.
-Domestic trade Impact score: D - significant at district level The presence of 'Ca. L. asteris' in production areas is likely to result in some domestic movement restriction for host plants.
+Domestic trade Impact score: D - significant at district level The presence of 'Ca. P. asteris' in production areas is likely to result in some domestic movement restriction for host plants.
 Interstate restrictions on nursery stock and rhizome may lead to a loss of markets, which in turn would be likely to require industry adjustment.

-Criterion Estimate and rationale International trade Impact score: D - significant at the district level The presence of 'Ca. L. asteris' in Australia is likely to have a significant effect, due to limitations on access to overseas markets where this pathogen is absent, such as New Zealand.
-Environmental and non- commercial Impact score: A - indiscernible at the local level There are no known indirect environmental and non-commercial consequences of 'Ca. L. asteris'.
+Criterion Estimate and rationale International trade Impact score: D - significant at the district level The presence of 'Ca. P. asteris' in Australia is likely to have a significant effect, due to limitations on access to overseas markets where this pathogen is absent, such as New Zealand.
+Environmental and non-commercial Impact score: A - indiscernible at the local level There are no known indirect environmental and non-commercial consequences of 'Ca. P. asteris'.